 Can I pay by credit card?

-As a convenience to students and families, UST has contracted with a third party vendor to accept Master Card, Discover, and American Express card payments online.
+As a convenience to students and families, UST has contracted with a third party vendor to accept Visa, Master Card, Discover, American Express, Diners Club International, JCB, UnionPay, BCard, and DinaCard card payments online.
 A non-refundable convenience fee of 2.75% (or minimum of $3.00) will be assessed by the vendor to payers making payment by credit card.
 The University of St. Thomas does not have the ability to directly accept payments made by credit card for tuition and fees.

 Can I pay over the phone?

 How do I pay my statement if I don’t wish to use ePayment?